Dechrissen/website/blog/new-blog-engine.md

 That's it.
 Nice and simple.

-As far as how it *works*, it's a bit more complicated than the old system.
+As far as how it _works_, it's a bit more complicated than the old system.
 But that's the main reason I'm writing this post, so let's get into it.

 It uses a combination of the following:

-- [`node.js`](https://nodejs.org/en/), a JavaScript runtime environment for running JavaScript outside the browser;
+- [`Node.js`](https://nodejs.org/en/), a JavaScript runtime environment for running JavaScript outside the browser;
-- *Markdown*, my personal favorite markup language;
+- _Markdown_, my personal favorite markup language;
 - [`showdown.js`](http://showdownjs.com/), a Markdown to HTML converter library;
 - and [`mustache.js`](https://github.com/janl/mustache.js), a templating library.